 Small business taxes can be confusing and, as a small business owner, you likely have several questions: How much do I pay?
 Why do I have to pay this amount?
-How can I reduce taxable income?

 Unfortunately, many small business owners overpay on their taxes by missing out on certain deductions or managing their businesses and retirement savings in a way that is not efficient for tax purposes.
-Considering the U.S. tax code is roughly 70,000 pages long, it’s understandable why small business owners and even accountants have trouble navigating it.
+Considering that the U.S. tax code is roughly 70,000 pages long, it’s understandable why small business owners and even accountants have trouble navigating it.

 There are many complexities to deal with when trying to minimize your tax bill.
 But, with the right strategies, you can save money on taxes while making your life easier during tax season.